microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 ___

-### Exercise 1 Task 2 - Reference the "Microsoft.Toolkit.Wpf.UI.Controls" NuGet package
+### Exercise 2 Task 2 - Reference the "Microsoft.Toolkit.Wpf.UI.Controls" NuGet package
 We need this WPF package because it takes care for us about all the necessary piping for XAML Islands.
 It provides wrapper classes for 1st party controls, such as the InkCanvas, InkToolbar, MapControl, and MediaPlayerElement, all for WPF.

 Please note that the same package exists for Windows Forms.
 Its name is <a href="https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/" target="_blank">Microsoft.Toolkit.Forms.UI.Controls</a>.

-1. If the Contoso Expenses solution is not opened in Visual Studio, double click on `C:\XAMLIslandsLab\Lab\Exercise1\01-Start\ContosoExpenses\ContosoExpenses.sln` (the folder where you have extracted the zipped file).
+1. If the Contoso Expenses solution is not opened in Visual Studio, double click on `C:\XAMLIslandsLab\Lab\Exercise2\01-Start\ContosoExpenses\ContosoExpenses.sln` (the folder where you have extracted the zipped file).
 2. Right click on the **ContosoExpenses** project in the Solution Explorer window on the left and choose **Manage NuGet Packages...**.

     ![Manage NuGet Packages menu in Visual Studio](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/ManageNuGetPackages.png)

 3. Search for `Microsoft.Toolkit.Wpf.UI.Controls`.
 The NuGet package from Microsoft.Toolkit will be displayed.
+Make

     ![Microsoft.Toolkit.Wpf.UI.Controls NuGet package](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/Microsoft.Toolkit.Wpf.UI.Controls.png)